 - The Augustinian Church got the heart

-- Stephansdom got the remaining internal organs
+- …and Stephansdom got the remaining internal organs

-The tour continues into the “new” parts, built in the 18th century and extending out beyond the limits of the cathedral building above.
+The tour continued into the “new” parts, built in the 18th century and extending out beyond the limits of the cathedral building above.
 These are the catacombs Hollywood would have designed: darker, damper, and filled with skulls and other corporeal remains.

 Some 30 rooms served for burials between 1745 and 1783, with around 11,000 people finding their last resting place within.
 Space issues (and the smell) forced their closure.

-An occasional skull peers out, eye sockets forlorn and accusing…cue an urgent desire to look over your shoulder.
+The stacks of bones (a space-saving measure) piled high like firewood drew inevitable shudders; an occasional skull peered out, eye sockets forlorn and accusing…cue an urgent desire to look over your shoulder.

 Don’t be the last in line as you exit this area.